 Board of Directors

-Gretchen Long, Vice Chair
+Gretchen Long, Chair

 Gretchen graduated from Ohio University with a degree in magazine journalism and English and film specializations.
 Gretchen and her husband Thad live in Medina, Ohio with their three children.
 They enjoy spending time with extended family at Linwood Park on Lake Erie, which has inspired two self-published books and a card game.